-How Much Do Concrete Countertops Cost?
+How Much Do Concrete Countertops Cost to Buy and Install?

 Concrete countertops are a fully customizable option for kitchens and bathrooms, and many homeowners choose them as a decorative alternative to granite or marble.